oddbird/sass/spec/statement.md

 **ScssStatements**      ::= (Statement ';'?¹)*Statement?
 </pre></x>

-1: This production is mandatory unless the previous `Statement` is a `LoudComment` or `SilentComment`, or is the final production in a `Block`.
+1: This production is mandatory unless the previous `Statement` is a `LoudComment` or `SilentComment`, or after the final production in a `ScssStatements` production, which is either at the end of a `Block` or the end of the document.

-> TODO: Is end of file covered by final production in block?

-If a `WhitespaceComment` would be ambiguous with a `Statement` in the `ScssStarements` rule, parse it preferentially as a `Statement`.
+If a `WhitespaceComment` would be ambiguous with a `Statement` in the `ScssStatements` rule, parse it preferentially as a `Statement`.

 [`LineBreak`]: #whitespace